leylabmpi/StrainVis/README.md

 ## Help pages

-A detailed documentation is found here: https://github.com/leylabmpi/SynTrackerVis/blob/main/SynTrackerVis_app/manual.md
+A detailed documentation about all the types of provided analyses and the visualisation options is found here: https://github.com/leylabmpi/SynTrackerVis/blob/main/SynTrackerVis_app/manual.md

 The manual can also be viewed from the SynTrackerVis web-application, under the 'Help' tab.